kingo132/AlienFX-For-MacOS/README.md

 # AlienFX-For-MacOS
-Control your log&amp;keyboard light of Alienware FX in Mac OS
+Control your logo&amp;keyboard light of Alienware FX in Mac OS

 Note: